KotaYamaguchi/This-is-HANABI/README.md

 # This-is-HANABI
 **Entries submitted to the Apple Swift Student Challenge 2024**

+This application allows you to enjoy the reproduction of Japanese fireworks on your iPad.
+You can shoot off fireworks of your favorite colors and sizes.
+You can also learn about the shapes and types of fireworks.

-If you clone this file, please add the .swiftpm extension and clone it.
+**If you clone this file, please add the .swiftpm extension and clone it.**

 ## App Preview Video